WhatIsMortgageLoan_Banner_WC

 A mortgage is a special loan that helps people buy or take care of their homes, land, or other real estate.
 When someone gets a mortgage, they agree to pay back the money they borrowed over time, usually in regular payments.
 These payments are made up of two parts: the amount borrowed (called the principal) and an extra fee for borrowing the money (called interest).
 To make sure the lender gets their money back, the property being bought or maintained is used as security.
 The mortgage application goes through a thorough process where the lender checks if the borrower meets all the criteria.
 Once everything is approved, the closing phase takes place, and the mortgage is finalized.

 A loan is a sum of money that a person borrows usually with the promise to pay it back after an agreed-upon time with interest.
 A mortgage is an agreement between a borrower and lender that gives the latter the right to sell the property if the borrower fails to repay their loan plus interest.
 Mortgage loans are secured loans given on an immovable property, like a house.
-Both home loans and loans against property are types of mortgage loans.
+Both Home Loan and Loan Against Property are types of mortgage loans.

 Borrowers can choose their family members as co-applicants for a mortgage loan.
 Only a few specific relations can be co-applicants.
 A father can be the co-applicant for his son or unmarried daughter.
 A brother can be a co-applicant if he intends to stay in the mortgaged property.
 A husband can be the co-applicant for his wife and vice versa.
 However, a sister cannot be the co-applicant for her brother or sister.
 Minors cannot be included as co-applicants as well.